YasutoDATANOMIQ/RL_course_materials/README.md

    - Policy gradient demo for episodic and continuous cases
 5. Advanced and practical topics, implementations
    - A practical demo for RL in finance (ideally without deep learning)
-   - A practical demo for video Game RL (ideall with Deep Q-Netowork with some techniques in Rainbow)
+   - A practical demo for video Game RL (ideally with Deep Q-Network with some techniques in Rainbow)
-   - A practical demo with policy gradient and some RL libraries (e.g. tf angent)
+   - A practical demo with policy gradient and some RL libraries (e.g. tf agent)

 # Tasks left on each directory